Master of Education

 Specialism Coordinator:

-Dr Daniel Churchill (+852 2859 1141; [javascript protected email address])
+Professor Logan Chen (+852 2859 2447; [javascript protected email address])

 Full-time only

-This specialism is designed for pre-service or in-service Chinese language teachers in primary or secondary schools, who want to equip themselves with research and teach Chinese in various global contexts, including teaching Chinese as a second or foreign language.
-The programme connects theory and practice, and focuses on the issues related to Chinese as a second language pedagogy, curriculum design, assessment and classroom research.
-The programme aims at developing qualified TCSL teachers who are versed in various international curricular, with a particular focus on the IB curriculum.
+This specialism is designed for pre-service or in-service Chinese language teachers in primary or secondary schools, who want to equip themselves with knowledge and skills in teaching Chinese in international contexts.
+The programme connects theory and practice, focusing on issues related to pedagogy, curriculum design, assessment and classroom research for teaching Chinese as a second language.
+The programme aims to develop qualified TCSL teachers versed in various international curricula, with a particular focus on the (International Baccalaureate) IB curriculum.
+Completion of this specialism leads to the IB Certificate in Teaching and Learning.

 Click here for detailed information (PDF)